2023 Commencement Events and Ceremonies

 |Cum Laude||Third 10% of eligible students|

 The grade point averages necessary to meet honors criteria are based on the previous year's graduating class grade point averages (GPA).
-The GPA required to receive honors for graduation is determined after the entire class has been graduated in August and are published at the beginning of the fall semester.
+The GPA required to receive honors for graduation is determined after the entire class has been graduated in August and are published during the fall semester.

-Honors noted in the commencement program are based upon the grade point average at the end of the fall semester.
-Honors designations noted in the program are subject to change based on the calculation of final grade point averages for students attending May and summer terms.
+Honors noted in the online commencement program are based upon the grade point average at the end of the fall semester.
+Honors designations noted in the program are subject to change based on the calculation of final grade point averages for students attending Summer term.
 Grade point averages are not rounded in order to achieve honors.